dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

    Sets the value-changing callback of the specified gadget.

-   :signature: gadget-value-changing-callback-setter *value-changing-callback gadget* => *value-chaning-callback*
+   :signature: gadget-value-changing-callback-setter *value-changing-callback gadget* => *value-changing-callback*

    :param value-changing-callback: An instance of type ``<function>``.
    :param gadget: An instance of type :class:`<gadget>`.